interledger/open-payments/docs/README.md

 ## Editing Content

 Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
 Each file is exposed as a route based on its file name.
 Due to the nature of how Starlight deals with content and their generated URLs, all docs content lives in `/src/content/docs/`.
-For example, the home page of the documentation lives within the `/src/content/docs/` folder and is rendered at openpayments.guide, not openpayments.guide/docs.
+For example, the home page of the documentation lives within the `/src/content/docs/` folder and is rendered at openpayments.dev, not openpayments.dev/docs.

 Static assets, like favicons or images, can be placed in the `public/` directory.
 When referencing these assets in your markdown, you do not have to include `public/` in the file path, so an image would have a path like: